NKMAK/chrome-extension-webhook-sender/README.md

 - **Webhook Support**: Store and manage Discord and Slack webhook URLs
 - **Current Page Integration**: Automatically includes current page title and URL in messages
 - **Context Menu Integration**: Right-click on any page to quickly access the extension
-- **Platform-Specific Formatting**: Optimized message formats for Discord and Slack

 ## 🚀 Quick Start